 Earlier in his career, Grigsby developed his technical and engineering leadership abilities serving in a series of roles overseeing mission, program and instrument development.
 Those included positions as NASA Earth System Science Pathfinder Program Director; program executive for NASA’s Landsat Data Continuity and IceSat missions; and as program manager, systems engineer and senior test director for a variety of NASA, U.S. Air Force and commercial projects.

-Grigsby holds a Master of Science degree in electro-optic engineering and a Bachelor of Science degree in electronic/computer engineering from the University of Wyoming.
+Grigsby earned his Master of Science degree in Electro-Optic Engineering and a Bachelor of Science degree in Electronic/Computer Engineering, both from the University of Wyoming.